-4.9 If Supplier delivers up to and including 5.0% more or less than the quantity of Goods ordered the customer may not and shall not reject them, unless otherwise expressly agreed in writing between the Customer and the Supplier.
+4.9 If Supplier delivers up to and including 20.0% more or less than the quantity of Goods ordered the customer may not and shall not reject them, but on receipt of notice from the Customer that the wrong quantity of Goods was delivered, a pro rata adjustment shall be made to the Order invoice.
+Unless otherwise expressly agreed in writing between the Customer and the Supplier.

 4.10 The Supplier may deliver the Goods by instalments, which shall be invoiced and paid for separately.
 Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.

 4.11 The Goods are not sold on a sale or return basis.

 4.12 The Supplier may from time to time send with the Goods a temperature logging device for the purpose of effective compliance.
 Where the Supplier does elect to use such a device, the Customer has an obligation to return the temperature logging device and comply with reasonable requests from the Supplier relating to the shipment.